brandonh2351/throwaway/reflections.md

 ## what is the terminal?

 The terminal is a text-based interface to your computer and is a program that runs other text-based programs.

+## what is Git and Github?

+Git is a version control system that tracks changes of code and GitHub is a web-based hosting service for git repositories.